christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **4.3 Modern Jews**

 The original Jews were not a Semitic tribe from Canaan.
-They were the Yuezhi – the Dragon Kings’ priestly caste who spread from Central Asia to Europe.
+They were the Gens Julii – the Dragon Kings’ priestly caste who spread from Central Asia to Europe.

 After the destruction of the Temple and the crushing of the Bosporan‑Adiabene revolt, the Flavians deported or killed the R1a‑Z93 Scythian‑Aryan priest‑elite (the original "Jews"), and then imported loyal temple administrators from client kingdoms in the Caucasus and Upper Mesopotamia: Armenia (heavily J2‑M67/M92), Georgia (high J2a‑M319), and Adiabene/Osrhoene (J1‑P58, J2‑M172).